Be a Human Being, Not a Credential

 Reason #2: Credentials are not what clients are looking for.
 They’re looking for words and phrases that match their experience—for example, not “CAC II certified” but “specialized training in helping people with addictions.”

 So, how can you include credentials in a helpful, informative way without being overwhelming?

 First, spell out anything that follows your name.
 It’s okay to do this in a very simple, straightforward way: “I am a licensed professional counselor (LPC) in the state of North Carolina.
-I am also a registered art therapist (ATR) and a National Certified Counselor (NCC).”
+I am also a registered art therapist, board certified (ATR-BC) and a National Certified Counselor (NCC).”